kengentenerende/ThreatHunting/THPTHEEA.md

 ### Detection

-> **ProcessHacker**
+> **ProcessHacker**\
-- On General Tab:
+>- On General Tab:\
-  - Blank Process with no Image Filename, Directory and Commandline.
+>  - Blank Process with no Image Filename, Directory and Commandline.\
-  - Parent Process is Powershell
+>  - Parent Process is Powershell\
-- On Threads Tab:
+>- On Threads Tab:\
-  - One entry, filename of the payload.
+>  - One entry, filename of the payload.
 On Modules Tab, using the filename, find and Check for the address.

 - [PEStudio](https://www.winitor.com/download) - Load the dumped file for Static Analysis.
 - [PE-SIEVE](https://github.com/hasherezade/pe-sieve) - Properly dump the payload.